 2019 has marked a turning point in citizens’ engagement with the climate crisis.
 Young and old have been rising up in powerful, coordinated movements across the world to demand immediate climate action.
 So what happens next?

-From 2nd-13th December, representatives from almost 200 countries will meet at the COP25 UN Climate Change Conference in Santiago de Chile.
-They will be deciding - more urgently than ever - the future of our planet.
-7.7 billion people will be waiting for them to take immediate and radical action.
-The whole world will be watching.
+From 2-13 December global leaders meet at the COP25 UN Climate Change Conference in Madrid.
+There they will have to commit - more urgently than ever - to radical environmental targets.
+7.7 billion people will be awaiting decisive action; the whole world will be watching.

 WE ARE WATCHING is a flag the size of a 10-storey building.
 On it is a monumental eye, made up of thousands of portraits contributed from 190 countries - almost every nation in the world.
 Starting with December’s COP25 in Madrid, the flag will be raised directly over key global climate events to hold world leaders accountable as they decide the future of our planet.
 The message couldn’t be clearer: from here on in, the eyes of the world are upon you.